AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 The ideation function is a page with one [Ideation component](../../communities/using/ideation-feature.md).

-When added to a template, the following dialog opens, which specifies the default Title and URL names, as well as default display settings for the template :
+When added to a template, the following dialog opens, which specifies the default Title and URL names, as well as default display settings for the template:

 ![](assets/chlimage_1-387.png)